-Northumberland Community Development Company

-Registered office: 33 West Street Belford NE70 7QB

-Phone: Main office 01668 219879

-Fax: 01668 219220

-E-mail: info@ncdn.org Website www.ncdn.org
+Phone: Main office 01434 320228 E-mail: info@ncdn.org Website www.ncdn.org

-Chair's Remarks from John McGough Welcome to the annual report for Northumberland Community Development Company, the legal entity that underpins Northumberland Community Development Network or NCDN as we're usually called.
+Chair's Remarks from John McGough

+Welcome to the 2015-16 annual report for Northumberland Community Development Company, the legal entity that underpins Northumberland Community Development Network or NCDN as we're usually called.

 In spite of a further year of austerity measures and lack of investment by both central and local government, NCDN continues to offer good quality services to organisations and people in communities.
-Over the past year we have assisted over 30 organisations with their growth and development through providing earning activity, project development, partnership offers and fundraising support.
+Over the past year we have assisted over 30 organisations with their growth and development through providing learning activity, project development, partnership offers and fundraising support.
 The Dyscovered Project with people with learning differences has been a particularly strong achievement, recognised in a public vote which resulted in our winning funds from RBS Skills and Opportunities Fund.

 Our learning and accreditation service has enabled over fifty learners from a range of organisations throughout Northumberland and Tyneside to gain nationally accredited qualifications in fields of work associated with Community Development and community-based support.

 Our Digital Inclusion Programme continues to play a unique role in reaching local residents and supporting them to come to terms with the increasing necessity to use IT to access services or to comply with welfare to work regimes.

-We have as always worked in partnership with other organisations to develop new strands of provision and representing the VCS Sector in arrange of forums and groups across the county and region, making the case for improved recognition and resourcing for our sector Our latest rural community development programme called 'Let's Get Together' brings organisations within South Tynedale together through building capacity in those associated with village halls and community activity.
-Our key partner in this innovative project is Community Action Northumberland We have said farewell this year to two of NCDN long-time supporters.
+We have as always worked in partnership with other organisations to develop new strands of provision and representing the VCS Sector in arrange of forums and groups across the county and region.
+Our latest rural community development programme called 'Let's Get Together' brings organisations within South Tynedale together through building capacity in those associated with village halls and community activity.
+Our key partner in this innovative project is Community Action Northumberland

+We are saying farewell this year to three of NCDN long-time supporters.
 Firstly we thank Dean T Huggins for his stint as Chair of the organisation at a time of change and uncertainty.
-We have also just said goodbye to Hala Zaluczkowska, woman of all trades and brilliant community development worker, who has supported our work with a range of excluded groups, has delivered learning programmes, and has supported our digital inclusion programme in the north of the county.
-Thanks to Hala for all you have done and good luck in your new Scottish adventure.
+We have also said goodbye to Hala Zaluczkowska, woman of all trades and brilliant community development worker, who has supported our work with a range of excluded groups, has delivered learning programmes, and has supported our digital inclusion programme in the north of the county.
+We know that our long-term coordinator Julia is intending to move on in the coming months, so we have instigated an extensive review process which we hope will provide some firm foundations for the future.

 Of course little of this would have been possible without the support of our funders which include Comic Relief, Peoples Health Trust, RBS Skills and Opportunities Fund, ESF Community Grants programme, DWP Flexible Support Fund, and the Tinder Foundation.

 Finally I would like to thank my colleagues on the board and all who have worked on our behalf for their sterling efforts over another challenging year.
 We have been pleased to welcome Pat Barber as Treasurer and hope to recruit more new members of the Board in 2016 as we set out to consolidate, review and grow the organisation in ways that take account of the environment in which we are working as well as staying true to our core community development values and approach.
+Everything that NCDN does is designed to encourage collective working, partnership and networking.